blegas78/chaos/README.md

 - - Under "Choose OS" select Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (32-bit)
 - - Click on the "Write" button.
 If writing fails, simply try it again.

-2. Install the SD card nto your Pi.
+2. Install the SD card into your Pi.
 Then proceed to connect a monitor and keyboard.
 Now apply power over the Pi's USB-C connector.

 Now is the time to set up your Raspberry Pi's network.
 I *highly* recommend using ethernet for Chaos, though low-interferenced WiFi should be fine too.
 [WiFi Instructions here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).

 3. When your Pi boots log in using the following credentials:
 - Username: pi
-- PAssword: raspberry
+- Password: raspberry

 >Note: The password field will look like nothing is getting typed but it will be reading the password as you type it.